tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 Theo’s voice booms into focus.

 “Jesus Christ, Hailey!
-Do you recall what Valentina said when she circled this place on our map?”
+Remember what Valentina said when she circled this place on our map?”

 Yasmin was curled into a ball on the opposite side of the fire, knees tucked against her chest, head buried in her thighs.
 Theo was on his feet, gesturing wildly at Hailey, who was pacing so furiously that she was kicking up small clouds of sand in her wake.